 - about 20,000 senior citizen drivers with some form of dementia still have a license.

 Adequate visual, cognitive, and auditory capabilities are required in order to operate a vehicle safely.
 The government hopes that the new exam requirements for seniors will help spot when a driver’s capabilities may be waning.
 “At 90 minutes, the test takes half the time of the old one and is a far better measure of a senior’s ability to handle a car,” explains The Globe and Mail.

 When seniors are unable to renew their licenses as a result of age-related changes in their driving abilities there are other alternatives.

 - public transportation.

 These services enable the aging population to maintain independence and continue to participate in more remote activities when driving is no longer an option.
 They are crucial for the wellbeing of many elderly Canadians.
 “Elderly men seldom cited transportation problems as the reason for limited participation [in social activities].
 For women aged 85 and over…transportation problems were the second most common reason after health problems for not participating in more social, recreational, or group activities,” according to the Government of Canada.

-Call Preszler Law for Legal Help in Ontario
+Call Preszler Injury Lawyers for Legal Help in Ontario

-If you were recently involved in an accident with a senior citizen driver – or if you are a senior driver involved in a crash – call our team at Preszler Law in Ontario.
+If you were recently involved in an accident with a senior citizen driver – or if you are a senior driver involved in a crash – call our team at Preszler Injury Lawyers in Ontario.
 Contact us at 1-800-JUSTICE® for a free, no-obligation consultation.